 In this paper we dig deeper into the sources of residual erasures in networks with 802.11-based access links or last hop links.
 In multi-user enterprise/campus LAN environments, a dominant source of erasures is interference (and not channel impairments or noise).
 Though the purpose of the 802.11 MAC layer is to coordinate multiple user access, it cannot eliminate interference.
-We therefore consider residual interference in ISM open spectrum bands due to nodes operating with a different technology (e.g., Bluetooth) or due to asymmetric co-
+We therefore consider residual (i.e. loss rate exported to upper layers) interference in the Industrial-Scientific-Medical (ISM) open spectrum bands due to nodes operating